-The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website or virtual learning environment (VLE) This policy will also be shared with parents.
+The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website.
+This policy will also be shared with parents.

 If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher and/or the DSL.